-Commission staff are responsible for assisting the Commissioners in fulfilling their Chartered duties and, in particular, to assure the day-to-day functioning of the Commission.
-Staff shall also enforce these Bylaws and other adopted Youth Commission policies and procedures.
+- Commission staff are responsible for assisting the Commissioners in fulfilling their Chartered duties and, in particular, to assure the day-to-day functioning of the Commission.
+Staff shall also enforce these Bylaws and other adopted Youth Commission policies and procedures. - 2.
 Staff shall support the Commission in the following ways: training Commissioners in the structure of City government, the legislative and budget processes, public speaking and public policy, diversity and difference, and other topics of interest as they arise; assisting in the drafting of legislation and other Commission documents; speaking with or on behalf of the Commission at community and government meetings; assuring compliance with all local, state and federal public meeting and record retention policies; and facilitating the Commission's (and individual Commissioners') relationships with City and school district officials, community organizations and advocates, and other young people.
 Staff shall, in general, work a 40 hour week.

-(B) Staff Mission, Vision & Accountability Commission staff believe:
+B. Staff Mission, Vision & Accountability

-• That the Youth Commission must positively impact the communities of San Francisco by engaging, enabling, and bringing to the forefront of legislative and policy debates the compelling voices of San Francisco's youth;

-- In the presence and active roles of young people in government-locally and beyond; and - In being truthful and respectful to ourselves, our commissioners, our colleagues in the community and government, and the youth in the many communities of San Francisco.

-The work of Commission staff is guided by a vision in which staff works to:

-- Create and maintain a safe, productive, upbeat and fun space at the Commission in which respectful, supportive, open, and honest relationships amongst Commissioners and Staff can develop, change and thrive; - Develop the leadership abilities, communication skills, knowledge of the fundamentals of City government, the budget, legislative processes and parliamentary procedure, and socio-emotional intelligence of our Commissioners and other young people, in order to ensure active, effective youth participation in San Francisco City government; - Collaborate with community members, organizations, and schools; and - Honestly share our insight, history, and vision in order to provide the best possible experience for all Commissioners, while maintaining a commitment to our Commissioners that the institution truly be-with respect to its policy direction and culture-a youth led institution.
+- 1. Commission staff believe: - a) That the Youth Commission must positively impact the communities of San Francisco by engaging, enabling, and bringing to the forefront of legislative and policy debates the compelling voices of San Francisco's youth; and - b) In the presence and active roles of young people in government-locally and beyond; and - c) In being truthful and respectful to ourselves, our commissioners, our colleagues in the community and government, and the youth in the many communities of San Francisco. - 2.
+The work of Commission staff is guided by a vision in which staff works to: - a) Create and maintain a safe, productive, upbeat and fun space at the Commission in which respectful, supportive, open, and honest relationships amongst Commissioners and Staff can develop, change and thrive; and - b) Develop the leadership abilities, communication skills, knowledge of the fundamentals of City government, the budget, legislative processes and parliamentary procedure, and socio-emotional intelligence of our Commissioners and other young people, in order to ensure active, effective youth participation in San Francisco City government; and - Collaborate with community members, organizations, and schools; and - Ensure that Commissioners establish working relationships with their appointing officers and their staff, whether that be the Mayor or their District Supervisor; and

-Commission staff works to be accountable to Commissioners by:

-- Being forthright, communicative, and direct with Commissioners about our work as staff, including: sharing and explaining what we do during the work day; introducing Commissioners to as many policies, procedures, City departments, organizations, books and individuals as Commissioners would like; - Being respectful, direct, and communicative with Commissioners about our expectations for their work-including its relative quality, quantity and positive spirit; and - Seeking feedback (both formally and informally) from Commissioners regarding their expectations and opinions of staff work.
+- d) Honestly share our insight, history, and vision in order to provide the best possible experience for all Commissioners, while maintaining a commitment to our Commissioners that the institution truly be-with respect to its policy direction and culture-a youth led institution. - 3.
+Commission staff works to be accountable to Commissioners by: - a) Being forthright, communicative, and direct with Commissioners about our work as staff, including: sharing and explaining what we do during the work day; introducing Commissioners to as many policies, procedures, City departments, organizations, books and individuals as Commissioners would like; and - b) Being respectful, direct, and communicative with Commissioners about our expectations for their work-including its relative quality, quantity and positive spirit; and - Seeking feedback (both formally and informally) from Commissioners regarding their expectations and opinions of staff work; and - d) Ensuring collaboration between returning Commissioners and staff to support newly-appointed Commissioners at the beginning of each term.

-(C) Staff Expectations of Youth Commissioners
+C. Staff Expectations of Youth Commissioners